CaleumSeanFoxNorbury/Web-Development-Cheat-Sheet/ApplePay.md

-# implementation of Apple Pay
+# Implementation of Apple Pay

 Full-stack implementation of apple pay.